Skip to main content

 1. Tracks (Most Reliable Sign)

-Wild dog tracks are larger and more elongated than fox tracks.
+Wild dog tracks are larger, longer, and more elongated than fox tracks.

 Key features: